Methodology All Trends

 @Author

-Okay but how do the weights …
+Okay but how do they convert them …

-become a score out of 100?
+To a score out of 100?

 @Reader